MadhavKothari/mnk-tictactoe-/README.md

 # mnk-tictactoe-
 Tictactoe game for a user defied board size

 This code is used play a game of tictactoe against an AI of three possible difficulties.
-The tictactoe game board size and win condition is also user defined.
+The tictactoe game board size and win condition(How many in a row) is also user defined.

 There are three levels of AI difficulty:
 - AI lv 0: The AI makes random moves